-The investigated optical fiber is an ULL pure-silica core and fluorine-doped cladding single-mode optical fiber, the Vascade EX1000 by Corning.
+The investigated OF is a ULL PSC and fluorine-doped cladding single-mode OF, the Vascade EX1000 by Corning.
 It has an attenuation of 0.16 dB/km at 1550 nm.
-The spectral characteristics of this fiber, together with the energy-dispersive X-ray (EDX) spectroscopy measurements of its chemical elements and their radial distribution were presented in [19].
+The spectral characteristics of this fiber, together with the energy-dispersive X-ray (EDX) spectroscopy measurements of its chemical elements and their radial distribution, were presented in [19].